reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 ### Amazon Elastic File System

 AWS EFS is a serverless file storage service for use with AWS compute services and on-premise servers.
-EFS is a durable, high throughput file system, that can be mounted on an Amazon EC2 instance.

-When we create a new file system, for example from AWS Console, the default settings are configured to encrypt the data on this file system.
-We don't need to do anything.
-The new file system uses AWS Service by default to get the CMK.
-A key with the name `aws/elasticfilesystem` already exists or will be created automatically in KMS at every AWS account.
-Such keys are called **AWS managed keys**, because they are created and managed by AWS without custom request.
-Even more, if we don't want to encrypt the data on our file system we have to disable it actively in the custom settings when creating a file system.

-The AWS KMS uses a symmetric key with AES-256 encryption algorithm.

-We have also a third option to use a custom key store for key generation and storing.
-In this case, the CMK is generated and stored in a dedicated Cloud HSM cluster, that we provided before.

-So we had three options for key management KMS:

-* AWS managed key - AWS KMS creates key for us with minimal effort from our side,
-* Customer master key in KMS store - we create actively the key in KMS, and the key is stored in a shared environment
-* Customer master key in custom key store - we create the key actively through KMS, but with a dedicated HSM cluster in backend.
+When we create a new file system from AWS Console, encryption at rest is enabled by default.
+With encryption enabled, every time we want to write or read data, KMS will perform encrypt or decrypt operations on that data.

+EFS uses customer master keys (CMKs) to encrypt our file system.
+It uses the AWS managed CMK for Amazon EFS stored under `aws/elasticfilesystem`, to encrypt and decrypt the file system metadata.
+We choose the CMK to encrypt and decrypt file data (actual file contents).
+This CMK can be one of the two types:
+1. AWS managed CMK: This is the default CMK `aws/elasticfilesystem`.
+Wedo not pay only for the usage.
+2. Customer-managed CMK: With this CMK type, we can configure the key policies and grants for multiple users or services.
+If we use a customer-managed CMK as our master key for file data encryption and decryption, we can enable key rotation.

 It is important to know, that we have to decide on encryption while creating an EFS.
-We can set it only at the moment of creation.
+We can set it only at the time of creating the file system.
 It is not possible to disable or enable the encryption after creation.

-Every time we want to write or read data, KMS will make encrypt or decrypt operations.
-So we won't see any difference in the normal work and our data are safe.

 ### Amazon FSx

 Amazon FSx is used as Windows storage for Windows servers.
 This storage is always encrypted, and we cannot disable this.
 Similar to EFS storage we can use the default CMK of KMS, which is called `aws/fsx`.
 If we want to use a CMK for encryption we have to put the ARN of the key.
 ARN is Amazon Resource Names and is unique for every resource in the whole AWS cloud.
-In this case, the FSx service doesn't know where our key sore is.
+In this case, the FSx service doesn't know where our key store is.
 It can be a KMS key store or a custom key store.
 We just put the ARN of the CMK and the service uses it.

 ### Amazon Elastic Block Store